Risk factors for breast cancer: Hormone replacement therapy

 Data exist from both observational and randomized clinical trials regarding the association between menopausal hormone replacement therapy (menopausal HRT) and breast cancer.
-The largest meta-analysis (1997) of data from 51 observational studies, indicated a relative risk of breast cancer of 1.35 for women who had used HRT for 5 or more years after menopause.
+The largest meta-analysis (1997) of data from 51 observational studies, indicated a relative risk of breast cancer of 1.35 for women who had used HRT for five or more years after menopause.
 The estrogen-plus-progestin arm of the Women's Health Initiative (WHI), a randomized controlled trial, which randomized more than 16,000 postmenopausal women to receive combined hormone therapy or placebo, was halted early (2002) because health risks exceeded benefits.
-One of the adverse outcomes prompting closure was a significant increase in both total and invasive breast cancers (hazard ratio = 1.24) in women randomized to receive estrogen and progestin for an average of 5 years.
+One of the adverse outcomes prompting closure was a significant increase in both total and invasive breast cancers (hazard ratio = 1.24) in women randomized to receive estrogen and progestin for an average of five years.
 HRT-related breast cancers had adverse prognostic characteristics (more advanced stages and larger tumors) compared with cancers occurring in the placebo group, and HRT was also associated with a substantial increase in abnormal mammograms.
 Short-term use of hormones for treatment of menopausal symptoms appears to confer little or no breast cancer risk.
 A correlation was found between the use of hormonal contraceptives and subsequent reliance on hormone replacement therapy.

 Oophorectomy and mastectomy

 Prophylactic oophorectomy (removal of ovaries) and mastectomy in individuals with high-risk mutations of BRCA1 or BRCA2 genes reduces the risk of developing breast cancer as well as reducing the risk of developing ovarian cancer.
-Because of a complex balance of benefits and risks of a prophylactic surgery it is recommended only in very specific cases.
+Because of the complex balance of benefits and risks of prophylactic surgery, it is recommended only in very specific cases, such as those where high-risk gene mutations are detected.